collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     True

 Before going on, we must talk a little more on variable used in the condition.
-As we used *container* instead of context we are sure that always, inside the "New area" folder, the new entry is avaiable (of course, when the condition pass).
+As we used *container* instead of context we are sure that always, inside the "New area" folder, the new entry is available (of course, when the condition pass).

 Use *context* here can leave to unexpected and unwanted result when the folder use a contained document as